 Breathe and Draw by Alex Ho, was commissioned by Nevis Ensemble in 2020 and recorded at Adelaide Place, Glasgow in line with the Scottish Government guidance in place at the time.
-It will be premiered online, on YouTube and Facebook on Thursday 18 February 2021.

 Below you can see a chat between composer Alex Ho, Nevis Ensemble Artistic Directors Jon Hargreaves and Holly Mathieson and musicians Olivia Tomasovic and Marcus Shanks about the piece and what it was like to perform.